 - 1/4 cup bacon grease or shortening

 Whisk together cornmeal, flour and soda.
+(If using plain cornmeal, stir in 11 teaspoon baking powder, 1 teaspoon baking soda, and 1/2 teaspoon salt.)
 Add buttermilk and egg and stir until well mixed.

-Stir in hot grease from skillet, leaving about a tablespoon in the skillet.
-Pour the batter into the hot skillet.
+When grease is hot, pour into the batter, leaving about a tablespoon of hot oil in the skillet.
+Stir to mix well and then pour the batter into the hot skillet.

 Bake 20-25 minutes until golden brown on top.
 Remove skillet from oven and turn cornbread out onto platter.